fmechant/chrono/README.md

 ## Motivation

-Working accurately with dates and times is complex.
+Working accurately with dates and times is surprisingly complex.
 This package does not hide the complexity, but makes it easier to work with.

 Instead of mixing the concepts of moments in time and date and times, we choose